galenriley/BeeMovieBeamer/README.md

 ## Disassembly

 1. Remove the hand strap.
-2. Insert a fingernail or prying tool in the slot on the side of the case (opposite the USB port).
+2. Insert a fingernail or prying tool in the slots on the side of the case.
 3. Remove the back panel by sliding it out.
 4. _Carefully_ lift the battery, slide out the battery tray, and unplug the battery cable.